JohnL3/milestone-project-four/testing_doc.md

 ### Signup/Login page

+Signup/Login is not part of the requirements .. but I wanted to add a basic signup login section so as to reduce the chances of two people using the same username, which would give them access to the same user page.
+Also I feel with my setup I should be able to come back and convert it into a proper signup login when section is covered in last project.

 There is a tabbed section with tab labelled signup and another labelled login.
 A form with a input for a username and an input for a password, and a button labelled signup.